sillsdev/silnlp/README.md

    After installing the driver, reboot your system.

 2. Download and install [Docker Desktop](https://www.docker.com/get-started/).
+   * Reboot after installing, confirm that all installation steps are complete before the next step.
-3. Pull Docker image
+4. Pull Docker image

    In a terminal, run:
    ```
    docker pull ghcr.io/sillsdev/silnlp:latest
    ```
    * For Windows, use CMD Prompt
+   * If there is an error like "request returned Internal Server Error for API route and version <url>, check if the server supports the requested API version" Check that the Docker Desktop installation steps are complete.
+Reopen CMD prompt and try again.

-4. Create Docker container based on the image
+5. Create Docker container based on the image

    If you're using a local GPU, then in a terminal, run:
    ```